pointfreeco/swift-overture/README.md

 ## Motivation

+We work with functions all the time, but function composition is hiding in plain sight!

-We're used to working with functions when we use higher-order methods like `map` on arrays:
+For instance, we work with functions when we use higher-order methods, like `map` on arrays:

 ``` swift
 [1, 2, 3].map { $0 + 1 }